Looease/widget-app/README.md

 This script initiates Docker containers for the database and server code and inserts an empty `widgets` table into the database.

-You can view your server up and runnning on port `http:/localhost:8000/`
+You can view your server up and running on port `http:/localhost:8000/`

 ### Set up the client